mposolda/keycloak-remote-ejb/README.md

 How to have this running
 ------------------------
 1. This example assumes Keycloak demo distribution downloaded somewhere ( will be referenced by $KEYCLOAK_DEMO ).
-It shouldn't be a problem to use separate Keycloak server and separate Wildfly server with installed Keycloak adapter though.
+It shouldn't be a problem to use separate RHSSO/Keycloak server and separate Wildfly server with installed Keycloak adapter though.

-2. Build this with:
+2. Build this project with:
 ````
 mvn clean install
 ````